plooliveira/ctrl/example/README.md

 ## 🏗️ Project Structure

-This project follows a **simple and pragmatic structure**, focused on demonstrating the use of `mvvm_kit` in a clear and didactic way:
+This project follows a **simple and pragmatic structure**, focused on demonstrating the use of `Ctrl` in a clear and didactic way:

 ```
 lib/
 ├── core/           # Settings, routes and shared components
 ├── data/           # Models, repositories and data layer
-├── view/           # Views and ViewModels
+├── view/           # Views and Ctrl classes (Controllers/ViewModels)
 └── main.dart       # Application entry point
 ```